The Painted dogs, aka Painted wolves, of Mana Pools

 Twice the luxury

 We had the pleasure to meet the Vundu pack twice, the pictures in the gallery are from the first encounter.
-We also came upon Dr Greg Rasmussen whom has been studying the Painted Dogs in Zimbabwe for 20+ years.
+We also came upon Dr Greg Rasmussen whom have been studying the Painted Dogs in Zimbabwe for 20+ years.
 It was a real pleasure to hear his opinion on the status of the Painted Dogs in Mana Pools, but it was also sad to hear that the survival rate of adults leaving a pack are more or less zero.
 Still they work on a solution that hopefully will increase the survival rate of the adults that tries to form a new pack as they most often end up dead due to snares or other human related conflicts occurring when they cross the national park boundary

 Our first encounter with the Vundu pack happened the second day in Mana Pools.
 We got the news that they were lying in the shade just by the main road not far from where we had stopped for a game walk with lions.
 It was before lunchtime so we went there and sat down for some time to get familiar with them before we headed back to camp for lunch and some safari siesta.

-Back to the Dogs
+Back to the Painted wolves

 After the 3-o’clock tea we headed back to the pack and spent the complete afternoon with them.
 If you know the predators of Africa, then you understand that this meant a long wait for anything to happen.
 Painted Dogs normally stay in shade during the hottest hours and when the temperatures get lower they wake-up, greet the pack and then go for a hunt.
 We get to see two thirds of this as they went back to rest after the greeting.
 We took advantage of this as it meant we could position ourselves flat on the ground taking pictures at the correct angle of the Painted dogs.
 It was a great first encounter, but it was topped by the second encounter that I will write about later on so for now I hope you will enjoy the gallery of my first sighting of the Painted dogs in Mana Pools National Park.